Tahawwur Hussain Rana: Charges of terrorism

 Headley, who later pleaded guilty to multiple charges, relied on Rana to falsify immigration documents, which facilitated Headley’s movements between countries.
 Rana’s immigration office provided cover for Headley’s operations.
 As part of his cover, Headley even opened a branch of Rana's law office in Mumbai.
-Headley pretended that he was interested in placing an ad for legal services in the Danish newspaper Jyllands-Posten, which had published controversial cartoons of the Prophet Muhammad, a motive for the planned attack in Copenhagen.
+Headley pretended that he was interested in placing an ad for legal services in the Danish newspaper Jyllands-Posten, which had published controversial cartoons of Muhammad, a motive for the planned attack in Copenhagen.
 This false pretext was intended to hide Headley’s true purpose as he scouted locations for future terrorist activities.
 The government presented evidence that Rana acted as a conduit, passing messages between Headley and one of his Pakistan-based operatives.
 In addition, Headley gave Rana a video produced by Al-Qaeda, which took responsibility for an attack on the Danish Embassy in Pakistan.
 This video further tied Rana to the extremist activities and bolstered the case that he played a significant role in supporting and facilitating Headley’s operations.
 These actions, which spanned multiple countries and involved the manipulation of legal and immigration channels, highlighted the extent to which Rana was involved in aiding Headley and the terrorist network behind the attacks in Mumbai and Copenhagen.

-In his defense, Rana argued that he had agreed to support Headley’s activities in India because he was led to believe that he was working for the Inter-Services Intelligence (ISI), thus under the direction of the Pakistani government.
+In his defence, Rana argued that he had agreed to support Headley’s activities in India because he was led to believe that he was working for the Inter-Services Intelligence (ISI), thus under the direction of the Pakistani government.
 He contended that his support for Headley’s operations was provided under the assumption that he was acting in accordance with the interests of the Pakistani state, rather than as part of a terrorist conspiracy.
 This defense sought to distance him from the more sinister elements of the plot, presenting his involvement as unwitting and guided by the belief that he was working with an official government entity.
 Rana's family insisted on his innocence, claiming he is a pacifist who was framed by Headley.
-In April 2025, after Rana's extradition was approved, the U.S. Department of Justice reportedly stated that after the Mumbai attacks, in an "intercepted communication", he allegedly told Headley the Indians "deserved it" and praised the slain Lashkar-e-Taiba attackers, saying they should receive Pakistan’s highest military honor, the Nishan-e-Haider.
+In April 2025, after Rana's extradition was approved, the U.S. Department of Justice reportedly stated that after the Mumbai attacks, in an "intercepted communication", he allegedly told Headley the Indians "deserved it" and praised the slain Lashkar-e-Taiba attackers, saying they should receive Pakistan’s highest military honour, the Nishan-e-Haider.